reallygooddata/GTM-Error-Highlighter-Chrome-Extension/README.md

 ## GTM Error Highlighter Chrome Extension

-This Chrome extension highlights Google Tag Manager (GTM) tags with error messages on the Google Tag Assistant website.
+This Chrome extension highlights Google Tag Manager (GTM) tags with error messages on the Google Tag Assistant.
 It provides a visual indication for tags that encountered exceptions, failed, or are still running.

 ### Installation